Sebastian Duterte: Mayor of Davao City (2022–present)

-On July 20, 2025, Duterte on his Basta Dabawenyo podcast challenged Philippine National Police (PNP) Chief Nicolas Torre III, who played a significant role in the arrest of his father Rodrigo, for a fistfight to raise funds for those affected by the southwest monsoon rains.
-He had also set conditions that Torre must persuade President Bongbong Marcos to mandate hair follicle drug tests for all elected officials.
-Torre accepted the challenge, confirming that a charity boxing match would take place on July 27 at the Rizal Memorial Coliseum in Manila.
+On July 20, 2025, Duterte on his Basta Dabawenyo podcast challenged Philippine National Police (PNP) Chief Nicolas Torre III, whom he feuded with in 2024 and who led the March 2025 operation that arrested his father, to a fistfight after criticizing his three-minute response policy as an opportunity for police "harassment" in the city, with him calling Torre a kidnapper for the arrest and a "coward".
+Upon learning about the dare on July 23, Torre immediately accepted Duterte's challenge as an opportunity to hold a charity boxing match to raise funds for victims of recent floods.
+Torre confirmed that a charity boxing match would take place on July 27 at the Rizal Memorial Coliseum in Manila, but Duterte attempted to set conditions that Torre must persuade President Bongbong Marcos to mandate hair follicle drug tests for all elected officials before Duterte could participate.
 However, Duterte departed for Singapore on July 25 for a personal trip until July 29, stating it was long planned before the match and his travel clearance was approved by DILG Secretary Jonvic Remulla on July 20.
 On July 27, Torre was declared the winner by default in the match after Duterte failed to show up.